DeepTempo/docs/docs/snowflake.md

 ![reference page](assets/reference_page.png)

-Note: You can also use the demo data that we provide, which is based upon data from the Canadian Institute of Cybersecurity.
-If you are using the demo data simply skip this step and continue.
+If you would like to use this demo data, please *skip this step* and continue.

-Snowflake will require you to grant permission to run this app.
-For a smooth experience make sure you do this in the initial setup.
+Again, make sure you have granted permissions to run Tempo.

-Once the app is running you will be brought to the management interface.
-This while be importat if you get into advanced opperations.
-For now we need to build a worksheet.
+Once Tempo is running a management interface launches which will be helpful in the future in monitoring Tempo.
+Before using the management interface, we just need to tell Tempo what to by entering commands in a worksheet.

 Go to the `Projects>Worksheets` console in Snowflake.
 Here you should see a `+` sign in the top right corner of the screen.
 We will use this to create our own worksheets.
 Go ahead and click it now.